 Chewing sugarless gum after a meal has even earned the seal of approval from the American Dental Association (ADA).
 That means that chewing sugarless gum is certified to meet certain dental standards such as reducing plaque acids, reducing cavities, and it must also show that it is safe to oral tissues.

 After lunch, opt for a piece of sugarless gum.
 Not only will it keep your teeth healthy, but it will also give you fresh breath.

 To learn how chewing gum could be affecting your oral health, schedule a visit to your local dentist in Boston’s Back Bay.
-The knowledgeable staff here at Warshauer & Santamaria will help you achieve the smile you’ve always wanted!diet
+The knowledgeable staff here at Warshauer & Santamaria will help you achieve the smile you’ve always wanted!Tags: diet